Paritosh-Tiwari/G_A_C_Data_Coursera_PT/CodeBook.md

 Melt and Cast functions in R were used to performed this task.

-First the dataset was melted using the first 3 columns (Activity_Code, Activity_Label and Subject_Number) as ID and all other variables as measures.
+First the dataset was melted using the first 3 columns (Activity_Code, Activity_Name and Subject_Number) as ID and all other variables as measures.

 ```{r}
 Data_Melt = melt(Mean_STD_Data, id = c(1:3),measure.vars = c(4:82))